-The City of Independence has allocated $50,000 in matching funds from Parks SDC.
-Once given the notice to proceed in the next few months, the city will conduct a request for proposals process to hire contractors that will begin work on the Nature Play Area.
-The project will be managed and supervised by the City of Independence Public Works staff.
+Once given the notice to proceed in the next few months, the City of Monmouth will conduct a request for proposals process to hire contractors that will begin work on the construction of the new and updated park facilities.
+The project will be managed and supervised by the City of Monmouth Public Works staff.

 Through this intergovernmental collaboration, the vision of creating a more vibrant and accessible community for all has come closer to becoming reality.